CandyZQ/ECE588/notes.md

 * images tagged with 6 are direct photos of people with gas masks on.
 One of which the mask covers the eye and one of which the mask doesn't.
 This provides a starting point for blocking

+* blocking images with a black square/rectangle does not seem to be a very good approach
+    - Naming convention: blocked_images_[size of black rectangle]
+    - There is one md file inside each folder indicating the detection result
+    - Generally, only when half of the face are blocked, the recognition algorithm fails.
+Humans are able to recognize those are faces, but can hardly tell who are they.

 ### Conclusions thus far

 The face detection software we used were able to detect faces in